 Over the last decade or so, shutters have changed quite a bit.
 Even more so than twenty or thirty years ago when your only options were wood or a weak form of vinyl.
 Today’s composite or faux shutters come in quality options that are solid and strong, easy to care for, and can last a lifetime.
-As a professional Tampa shutter dealer and installer, we’ve put together a few questions and answers for you if you’re wanting to know more about shutters.
+As a professional Tampa shutter dealer and installer, we’ve put together a few questions that we most often get on our social media pages and answered them as good as we could for those wanting to know more about shutters.

 Question: What are Faux Shutters?